utility001/heart-disease-prediction/README.md

 **Note!**
 This README will evolve as the project progresses.
 You may check back for updates on findings and challenges encountered.
-A deployment pipeline will be added in the future
+A deployment pipeline will also be added in the future